 Playa Las Ánimas de Quimixto (Las Animas de Quimixto Beach), more known as just “Las Animas”, is a beautiful beach in the southern zone of Puerto Vallarta.

 Las Animas de Quimixto Beach (Playa), Jalisco, Mexico

 It is the first stop water taxis make (locally called “pangas”) on the way West in the southern section of the Banderas Bay.
 Its relatively close location makes it a very popular stop and luckily both the natural setting, the beach and the sea make it a beautiful experience.

-Boca de Tomatlán, is your best starting point to Las Animas, it is the last bay and town by the edge of the ocean that the Highway goes through on its way south to El Tuito, then to Barra de Navidad and Manzanillo.
+Boca de Tomatlán is your best starting point to Las Animas beach, it is the last bay and town by the edge of the ocean that the Highway goes through on its way south to El Tuito, then to Barra de Navidad and Manzanillo.

 Here pangas disembark and embark passengers and take them back and forth between the beaches and small towns down the coast: Las Ánimas, Quimixto, Majahuitas, Yelapa and some go even further south to Pizota, El Chimo, Cabo Corrientes, Tehuamixtle or Mayto.

 Beaches south of Puerto Vallarta, Mismaloya, Boca de Tomatlan, Colomitos, Las Caletas, Las Animas, Quimixto, Majahuitas & Yelapa